 When you think of true laneway bars, something like Section 8 comes to mind.
-Opened in 2008 inside an empty carpark, it was only ever meant to be a pop-up bar, but it was so popular that it’s been a local favourite.
+Opened in 2008 inside an empty carpark, it was only ever meant to be a pop-up bar, but it was so popular that it became a permanent fixture.

 Down the charming Tattersalls Lane – one of the best laneways in Melbourne – Section 8 has wooden pallets for seats and a shipping container for a bar.
 There’s not much to it, but it’s nearly always packed.

 12 Meyers Pl, Melbourne

 There are several awesome cocktail bars down Meyers Place, and Lily Blacks is one of them.

 This dimly lit bar is serious about cocktails, serving pre-prohibition tonics & modern classics.
 The interior is part art-deco, but the centrepiece is the bar, backed by a mountain of bottles.

 322 Little Collins St, Melbourne